Officers who registered case against minister's son arrested

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Three police officers, who registered a case against the son of Punjab Minister for Housing Mian Mehmoodur Rasheed, were arrested on Monday, the Geo News reports.
+LAHORE: Three police officers, who registered case against the son of Punjab Minister for Housing Mian Mehmoodur Rasheed, were arrested on Monday, Geo News reports.

+Nadeem Iqbal, Usman Mushtaq and Usman Saeed were booked under sections 155-C and 382 of the Pakistan Penal Code.
+They were detained after a case was registered against them following an investigation by the SP Gulberg on the orders of the DIG (investigations).

-LAHORE: Three police officers, who registered a case against the son of Punjab Minister for Housing Mian Mehmoodur Rasheed, were arrested on Monday, the Geo News reports.
+LAHORE: Three police officers, who registered case against the son of Punjab Minister for Housing Mian Mehmoodur Rasheed, were arrested on Monday, Geo News reports.

+Nadeem Iqbal, Usman Mushtaq and Usman Saeed were booked under sections 155-C and 382 of the Pakistan Penal Code.
+They were detained after a case was registered against them following an investigation by the SP Gulberg on the orders of the DIG (investigations).

 Comments